JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/docs/softwareInstallation.rst

 Software Installation Guides
 ============================

-This section details how do download the necessary software.
+This section details how to download the necessary software.

 .. toctree::
    :maxdepth: 3